 If you choose a life of service to this country through the armed forces and law enforcement or as an EMT or firefighter, I thank you for your service.

-As you know, this journey comes with bumps and bruises, disrupted sleep patterns, and high stress.
+As you know, this journey comes with bumps and bruises, disrupted sleep patterns and high stress.
 Here is a question from a police officer on how to balance a hectic work schedule and his fitness routine.

 You will be older for longer than you are younger in this life, as well as in your tactical professions.
 You must evolve your workouts.
 You do not have to give up and get weak, just evolve and realize your body does not react to the workouts you did 30 years ago like it used to.

-2. Diet and Weight Loss
+2. Diet and weight loss

 You cannot outwork your diet anymore.
-And if you want to lose weight it MUST be coupled with diet (portion control mainly), avoiding sugar, and drinking more water per day.
+And if you want to lose weight, it must be coupled with diet (portion control mainly), avoiding sugar and drinking more water per day.

-3. Consider Periodization
+3. Consider periodization

-5. Add in Life-Changing Workouts
+5. Add in life-changing workouts

-Adding a non-impact cardio day in between running days is also life-changing.
-Yoga is a great option for not only the physical mobility/flexibility benefits but also for stress relief; consider that.
-I like to add a mobility day once a week, but some weeks I will do yoga or mobility training 2-3 times a week if sleep is disrupted and just need a low impact/low-intensity movement workout to help de-stress.
+Adding a non-impact cardio day between running days is also life-changing.
+Yoga is a great option for not only the physical mobility/flexibility benefits but also for stress relief.
+Consider that.
+I like to add a mobility day once a week, but some weeks, I will do yoga or mobility training 2-3 times a week if sleep is disrupted, and I just need a low-impact/low-intensity movement workout to help de-stress.

 These workouts will help with PT tests, but if you want some more specific ideas on the Army PFT and Army CFT, check out the exercises and make sure they are added into your week.
-Or find a program that focuses specifically on those tests, as well as mobility, core work, and rucking too.
+Or find a program that focuses specifically on those tests, as well as mobility, core work and rucking, too.